-Referring to figure 2, the server software consists essentially of two components: a web server component and an agent component.
-The web server component includes a PHP script along with HTML documents containing embedded Javascript.
-The PHP script processes POST requests sent from the requesting client.
-The agent, a Python script, requests data from the local node, manages data conversion and re-formatting, updates a database, and generates stock charts.
+Referring to figure 2, the Pi Zero software consists essentially of two components: a web server component and an agent component.
+The web server component includes HTML documents containing embedded Javascript.
+The agent, a Python script, requests data from the sensors, manages data conversion and re-formatting, updates a database, and generates stock charts.
 Events flow in the following manner.

-The agent periodically sends a request to the local node for signal data.
+The agent periodically sends a request for data to the sensors.
 The agent then converts specific data items to other formats where required.
 Selected data items get written to a round-robin database for permanent storage.
 Besides these functions, the agent manages generation of a stock set of charts for display in HTML documents.
-After formatting the node signal data, the agent writes the data to the Output Data File for use by HTML documents.
-When a client browser requests the Arednsig HTML document, Javascript embedded in the document reads the output data file and displays this data in an HTML document.
+After formatting the node power consumption data, the agent writes the data to the Output Data File for use by HTML documents.
+When a client browser requests the HTML document, Javascript embedded in the document reads the output data file and displays this data in an HTML document.
 The agent, as mentioned earlier, generates graphic charts for display in HTML documents.
-The graphic charts are stored as image files which Javascript in the HTML documents can load and display in the Arednsig web page.
+The graphic charts are stored as image files which Javascript in the HTML documents can load and display in the web page.